What Is a Wrongful Death Case in North Charleston, SC?

 South Carolina’s 3-year statute of limitations (S.C.
 Code § 15-3-530) and 51%-bar comparative fault rule apply, and shorter Tort Claims Act notice deadlines apply when SCDOT or the SC Ports Authority is a defendant.

-Do I Have a Wrongful death Case in North Charleston?
+Do I Have a Wrongful Death Case in North Charleston?

 Both Georgia and South Carolina permit a wrongful-death action plus a separate survival action for the decedent’s pre-death pain, suffering, and medical expenses.
 In South Carolina, the personal representative brings the action for the benefit of statutory beneficiaries (S.C.
 Code § 15-51-10 to -60), and it must be filed within 3 years of death (S.C.
 Code § 15-3-530).
 The underlying tort — auto crash, medical negligence, defective product — must be independently provable.

-Types of Compensation in South Carolina Wrongful death Cases
+Types of Compensation in South Carolina Wrongful Death Cases

 South Carolina’s measure is more conventional: pecuniary loss to beneficiaries plus mental anguish and loss of companionship, society, and consortium under S.C.
 Code § 15-51-40.
 Survival claims under S.C.
 Code § 15-5-90 recover pre-death pain, suffering, and funeral and medical expenses.